Lokendrasingh2003/Coding-Question-Replicator/curation_contexts/Que 01.MEDIUM.DATA_TYPE_LIST.md

-Write a program to generate first n fibonacci numbers

-Example
+Context: Find the position of a number in a sorted list using the binary search technique.

+Example:
+Input:
+n = 5
+arr = 1 3 5 7 9
+target = 7
+Output: 3

+Input:
-input  5
+n = 5
-output 0 1 1 2 3
+arr = 1 3 5 7 9
+target = 6
+Output: -1